Skip to content

 Your Travel Guide To The Best Of Warsaw, Poland

-Before arriving in the old town, you can take a walk at the famous Krakowskie Przedmiescie avenue.
-There you will see the Polish president’s palace.
-Also, you will see the most beautiful buildings of the city, the most beautiful churches, the University of Warsaw, and it is the best location for taking some stunning photos in the city.
+Before arriving in the old town, you can take a walk along the famous Krakowskie Przedmiescie avenue.
+There, you will see the Polish president’s palace, the city’s most beautiful buildings, the most beautiful churches, and the University of Warsaw.
+It is the best location for taking stunning photos of the city.

 Marvel at Architecture in Saska Kępa

-You can breathe a bit of the air of the Golden Twenties and Thirties in Saska Kępa.
-In this quiet, almost small-town neighborhood, many villas from the interwar period have been preserved (today, most of them are embassies), and the architecture here is quite different from that in the rest of the city.
-If the weather is suitable, plan your route through the pretty Skaryszewski Park too, which was voted the most beautiful park in Poland.
+You can breathe some of the Golden Twenties and Thirties air in Saska Kępa.
+In this quiet, almost small-town neighbourhood, many villas from the interwar period have been preserved (today, most of them are embassies), and the architecture here is quite different from that in the rest of the city.
+If the weather is suitable, plan your route through the pretty Skaryszewski Park, which was voted the most beautiful park in Poland.

 Go Kayaking

 Looking for something unusual?
-How about seeing the city from a different perspective while kayaking in the morning!
-In the morning hours, there is no one on the water except you in the rental kayak.
+How about seeing the city differently while kayaking in the morning?
+In the morning, no one is on the water except you in the rental kayak.

-Thanks to the low current, it is very easy to paddle, and the wide river gives you the chance to enjoy it even if you are not so good at steering.
+Thanks to the low current, it is straightforward to paddle, and the broad river allows you to enjoy it even if you are not so good at steering.
 On the riverbank, there is a beach where you can moor and enjoy the view of the old town.
 Kayaking on the Vistula is one of the absolute highlights of Warsaw.

 If Kayaking is not your thing, then you should consider biking.
-One of the best ways to explore Warsaw is on a bike, especially since bikes are pretty easy to come around in the city.
-Veturilo is the company’s name where you can rent a bike at pretty much every corner in Warsaw.
+One of the best ways to explore Warsaw is on a bike, especially since bikes are easy to come by in the city.
+Veturilo is the company’s name, and you can rent a bike at pretty much every corner in Warsaw.

-All you have to do is download the app, and you’re ready to go.
+All you have to do is download the app and get ready to go.
 Hop on and ride off.
-This works especially well on the Vistula River, where a long stretch of the riverbank has been developed with bike paths.
+This works exceptionally well on the Vistula River, where a long stretch of the riverbank has been developed with bike paths.

 Warsaw University Library: The Most Beautiful Roof Garden In Europe